j2slab/CTR-Prediction/README.rst

 3.	promote the sparsity of the embedding layer to preserve the most discriminant signals.

+By integrating the above components, this approach accelerates model inference on the order of 46X on Criteo dataset with no loss in prediction accuracy.
+This approach is a step towards more effective production deployment of complicated embedding-based neural networks for ad serving and management.

 An Ensemble of Diverse Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The system ensemble contains the following models:
 1. Classification Models
         a.
 Naïve Bayes
         b.
 Logistic Regression

 2. Regression Models
         a.
 Ridge Regression
         b.
 Support Vector Regression

 3. Ranking Models
         a.
 Rank Logistic Regression
         b.
 RankNet

 4. Matrix Factorization Models
         a.
 Regression-Based Matrix Factorization
         b.
 Ranking Based Matrix Factorization

-Once each model will be evaluated on a validation set, the ensemble, to be
+Once completed, an empirical evaluation will be conducted on two datasets:

+1. The Criteo Labs Click-Through Rate Dataset [6]_
 created using TensorFlow, will be evaluated vis-à-vis the DeepFwFM.

 References